HMS Caroline (1795): 1802–1803

 At the start of 1802 Caroline shared in the capture of the merchant Tito with much of the squadron.
-On 10 February the frigate returned from Cadiz to be paid off at Portsmouth.
+On 10 February the frigate returned from Cádiz to be paid off at Portsmouth.
 She was refitted at Woolwich between March 1802 and February 1803, being recommissioned on 9 November 1802, shortly before the Peace of Amiens ended, beginning to serve in the Napoleonic Wars under Captain Benjamin William Page.
 Caroline served on the Irish Station until May 1803.
 The ship then received immediate orders to sail for the East Indies carrying the declaration of war upon France and instructions to detain all Dutch vessels.
 Page had so little time to react that the ship was never configured for service anywhere else but Ireland.
 (Note: Reinforcements were urgently needed in the East Indies; in July 1803 there were only nine naval vessels on station in total.)

 On 28 May Caroline was in sight of the ship-of-the-line as she captured the French frigate L'Ambuscade, previously the British HMS Ambuscade, and thus shared in the prize of her.
 A day later she captured the French merchant brig La Bonne Mere.
 Caroline took the 6-gun privateer Haasje off the Cape of Good Hope on 2 August while on voyage; Haasje had been bound for India with dispatches from Napoleon.
 Haasje was sent in to Saint Helena, where the news of war she carried caused Dutch ships to be impounded and English merchant ships to stop sailing out of convoys.
 No longer having to keep her knowledge of the war secret, the ship detained the Dutch merchant Henrica Johanna on 3 August.
 (Note: Henrica Johanna was a rich capture, but as a detained ship the crew of Caroline did not receive the full value as they would for a capture; instead they received a part of the value, which was still £30,000.)
 The passage to the East Indies took 103 days, with Caroline only stopping briefly at Madeira for water and wine.
 Here Caroline sent dignitaries to the governor of the island, only for the representatives to mistake the governor's butler for him.
 The frigate completed the voyage of 13,000 miles without losing any men to sickness, for which the discipline and cleanliness of the ship were praised.
 The ship arrived in the East Indies on 6 September and took the French merchant Petite Africaine a day later.